Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 This review was produced by SmartAsset based on publicly available information.
 The named firm and its financial professionals have not reviewed, approved, or endorsed this review and are not responsible for its accuracy.
 Review content is produced by SmartAsset independently of any business relationships that might exist between SmartAsset and the named firm and its financial professionals, and firms and financial professionals having business relationships with SmartAsset receive no special treatment or consideration in SmartAsset’s reviews.
 This page contains links to SmartAsset’s financial advisor matching tool, which may or may not match you with the firm mentioned in this review or its financial professionals.

-Cabot Wealth Management is a financial advisor firm based in Salem, Massachusetts, with millions in current assets under management.
+Cabot Wealth Management is a financial advisor firm based in Salem, Massachusetts, with millions in assets under management.
 Founded in 1983, the firm has been in business for more than 35 years.
 You’ll need at least $500,000 in order to work with a Cabot advisor, and you’ll need triple that to receive tax preparation services.
 The firm primarily works with high-net-worth individuals.

 Cabot Wealth Management Background